Viscometry of electron fluids from symmetry

-In this work, we propose a novel yet straightforward viscometry technique that can in principle return a direct measurement of an (electron) fluid's entire viscosity tensor.
-Our technique relies on the representation theory of the fluid's symmetry group, which suggests device geometries that isolate the heat/dissipation generated by individual viscosity components of interest.
-More concretely, we present a multi-terminal device, robust to both boundary condition complications and undesired ballistic effects, that can crisply measure multiple distinct viscosity components, all on the same sample.
-Notably, our technique also provides an exceptionally clear heuristic for discovering the existence of rotational viscosity in anisotropic electronic fluids, in accordance with recent theoretical predictions \cite{cook2019}.
+Here, we present a multi-terminal device, robust to both boundary complications and ballistic effects, that can measure the multiple dissipative viscosity components allowed in isotropic \emph{and} anisotropic fluids, all on a single sample.
+Our viscometry relies on the representation theory of point groups, from which we devise boundary conditions that isolate viscosities via symmetry-constrained heating.
+Our technique is also uniquely capable detecting a ``smoking gun" signal of a novel hydrodynamic phenomenon: the isolated emergence of rotational viscosity $\eta_\circ$ in an ``otherwise isotropic" fluid \cite{cook2019}.

+Strikingly, rotational viscosity $\eta_\circ$ gives viscous dissipation \emph{even under rigid rotations of a fluid}, which is forbidden by angular momentum conservation in isotropic fluids, but generically allowed in anisotropic fluids.
+For hexagonal fluids in particular, $\eta_\circ$ emerges in a novel and isolated way \cite{cook2019}, alongside only the standard, isotropic shear and bulk viscosities.
+Hexagonal electron fluids therefore provide a highly novel setting for finding $\eta_\circ$, with possible candidate materials including $\mathrm{PdCoO}_2$ \cite{mackenzie}, $\mathrm{Na}{\mathrm{Sn}}_{2}{\mathrm{As}}_{2}$ \cite{wang2020goniopolar}, and $\mathrm{ABA}$-trilayer graphene \cite{Zibrov_2018}.
+Finally, we argue that our viscometry proposed here is in fact the \emph{only} feasible way of discovering $\eta_\circ$ in an electron fluid.

-In what follows, we describe our viscometry technique via the illustrative example of two-dimensional, anisotropic electron fluids of dihedral symmetry.
-However, our approach extends straightforwardly to fluids of higher dimension and/or differing symmetry.
+In what follows, we describe our viscometry via the illustrative example of 2D fluids of dihedral point symmetry.
+However, our approach extends naturally to fluids of higher dimension and/or differing point symmetry.

-\textit{Dihedral hydrodynamics---}The dihedral group $\mathsf{D}_{2M}$ is the $2M$-element group of planar symmetries of the regular $M$-gon.
-As an abstract group, $\mathsf{D}_{2M}$ is generated by its group elements $\rho$, corresponding to a rotation about the $M$-gon center by $2\pi/M$, and $r$, corresponding to a reflection across a fixed axis passing through the $M$-gon center.
-Note that $\rho^M = r^2=e$ (the identity element), and $\rho r\rho = r$.
-By the crystallographic restriction theorem \cite{ashcroft}, the paradigmatic electron fluids in two-dimensions are those of $M\in\{2,3,4,6\}$ dihedral symmetry; in this work, we consider for simplicity only even degree $M$ \cite{Note1} and therefore exclude the $M=3$ case.
+\textit{Dihedral hydrodynamics---}The dihedral group $\mathsf{D}_{2M}$ is the $2M$-element group of symmetries of the regular $M$-gon.
+As an abstract group, $\mathsf{D}_{2M}$ is generated by its elements $\rho$, a ($2\pi/M$)-rotation about the $M$-gon center, and $r$, a reflection through a fixed axis containing the $M$-gon center, with $\rho r\rho = r$.
+We also take $\mathsf{D}_\infty=\mathsf{O}(2)$ to be the group of symmetries of the circle, which includes rotations of arbitrary angle.
+By the crystallographic restriction theorem \cite{ashcroft}, the paradigmatic 2D electron fluids are those of $M\in\{2,3,4,6\}$ dihedral point symmetry.

+In Newtonian fluids (appropriate for the linear response regime \cite{lucasreview17}), viscous stresses $\tau_{ij}=-\eta_{ijkl}\partial_k v_l$ arise linearly in response to velocity gradients $\partial_k v_l$, with proportionality given by the viscosity tensor $\eta_{ijkl}$.
+In the Supplemental Material (SM), we show that any $\mathsf{D}_{2M}$-invariant viscosity tensor must take the form \begin{widetext}